Learn more about our Book with Confidence and Travel Updates.

 Fall under the spell of Bruges, a storybook city and UNESCO World Heritage Site

 Enjoy breakfast this morning as the Ocean Explorer nears Belgium.
 After docking in Ostend, embark a coach for an included excursion to picturesque Bruges, one of Europe's best-preserved medieval cities and a UNESCO World Heritage Site.
 Discover this city on a walking tour with ancient cobbles under your feet and fairy-tale turrets overhead.
 Stop inside the Church of Our Lady to study Madonna of Bruges — a small but remarkable marble sculpture by Michelangelo and one of his only works found outside of Italy.

 Lunch is back on board, and you’ll enjoy an afternoon at leisure with shuttle service into Bruges’ center for further exploration.
-Or you may journey to Ostend to explore this seaside city and visit its World War II-era Atlantic Wall, constructed by the Nazis.
-Cultural Discovery: Attend another fascinating lecture that will offer more dimension to your expedition.
+Attend another fascinating lecture that will offer more dimension to your journey.
 Dinner is on board tonight, with overnight sailing to France.

 You might’ve fallen asleep in Belgium but today you'll arrive in France!
-After another mouthwatering breakfast on board, enjoy another Cultural Discovery: a lecture on the Impressionists of Honfleur.
+After another mouthwatering breakfast on board, enjoy a lecture on the Impressionists of Honfleur.